ascent-technologies/ascent-styleguide/python.md

     * The code itself should tell the reader what it does.
 If the is too complex to do that, it should be refactored
 * Keep comments up-to-date with the code to which they refer.
 Comments that are misleading are worse than no comments!
 * Comments over multiple lines should be at the same indentation level of the code to which they refer
-* Inline comments should be rare
+* Inline comments should be rare and follow the guidelines above

 ## Exceptions

-* In general, use exceptions sparingly, as they may hide errors that are important.
+* In general, use exceptions sparingly, as they may hide errors that are important
 * When creating new exceptions, always derive from `Exception`, not `BaseException`
 * Design exceptions based on what the code that will execute after the exception is raised will need, not based on where the exception occurred.
 In other words, design exceptions to answer "What went wrong?" versus "A problem occured"
 * When capturing exceptions, use specific exceptions instead of a bare `except:`.
 The bare `except:` clause will capture `SystemExit` and `KeyboardInterruption` exceptions as well, which can make it harder to kill a running program with `Ctrl-C` and can hide exceptions that we care about.